logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-web-apps-in-mobile-emulation-mode/creating-mobile-browser-profiles/_index.md

         ![](/images/TA_Automation/Images/user_agent_string_Nexus.png)

-    **Remember:** To define a UA string, use the [setUserAgentOverride](https://chromedevtools.github.io/debugger-protocol-viewer/tot/Network/#method-setUserAgentOverride) method with the userAgent parameter.
+{{<remember>}} To define a UA string, use the [setUserAgentOverride](https://chromedevtools.github.io/debugger-protocol-viewer/tot/Network/#method-setUserAgentOverride) method with the userAgent parameter.
 For example: The following JSON string defines a given UA string.

     ```
     { "method" : "Network.setUserAgentOverride",